 All of our academies and learning programmes use a standardised Self Evaluation Form Risk Assessment (see appendix 1) through which strengths and areas for development are identified and acted upon.
-Academy Improvement Plans (see appendix 2) are also standardised and evaluated twice yearly: February and July.
+Academy Improvement Plans (see appendix 2) are also standardised and evaluated termly.
 These are published on our website.